Still, changes had begun to occur since

 für die Opfer des Nationalsozialismus volume

-terms it "the first momument to the victims of NS 'euthanasia' on the
+terms it "the first monument to the victims of NS-'euthanasia' on the

 territory of former East Germany" (p.
 480), it wasn't quite that in

 terms of the date of its dedication (see Grossschweidnitz, where a

 memorial was dedicated in 1990), but

 it was one of the first such memorials nevertheless (it does not address

 specifically).
 The working group's charge to the artist was

 to depict a sense of being alone, unprotected, and afraid for their

 lives ostensibly felt by those who were victims of "euthanasia" in the